 Main tel: 020 8496 7237

-We are currently experiencing some issues with answering all our call.
+We are currently experiencing some issues with answering all our calls.
 We are working to put new processes in place to rectify this.
-Sincere apologise for any inconvenience caused.
-Alternatively, you can email us on BHNT.SLG-Reception@nhs.net with your request and our reception team will reply to you as soon as possible
+Sincere apologies for any inconvenience caused.
+Alternatively, you can email us on BHNT.SLG-Reception@nhs.net with your requests and our reception team will reply to you as soon as possible

 We may find that you have a problem that is unrelated to HIV such as asthma or high cholesterol.
 In these situations, it is better that your GP manages that part of your health as they are likely to be more experienced in these particular aspects of health care.
 Your GP may also need to prescribe medication for you.
 It is important that whenever someone prescribes medication they are aware of what you are already taking.
 This is to avoid giving you something that may interact with your existing medication and potentially make you feel worse, or even cause your HIV medications to stop working.